 The sun was just beginning its descent into the horizon when we stopped on the outskirts of a desert city.
 Rushing out of the bus we thew our bags into the back of 4x4 car and piled in with our driver, a local man named Mohammed.
 Mohammed grew up in this town then moved to Fez to study English and literature, he is like the mayor in that everyone knows him and likes him.
-Not only was this guy a badass by starting this business but he was a crazy driver.
-Mohammed turned the dial to the right and Africa by shakira blared out the speaker.
+Not only was this guy a badass for his entrepreneurial skills, he was an adventurous driver to say the least.
+Mohammed turned the dial to the right, and Africa by Shakira blared out the speaker.

-We rolled the windows down and to feel the rush of wind as our 4x4 bolted through the desert.
-Good vibes full of laughter singing and the thrill of speeding through a new landscape as the sunset painted the sky filled the car.
+We rolled the windows down to feel the rush of wind as our 4x4 bolted through the desert.
+Good vibes full of laughter, singing and the thrill of speeding through a new landscape as the sunset painted the sky filled the car.
 It was bliss.
 The song must have repeated itself 4 times, but none of us noticed /cared until we stopped at an overlook to watch in awe as the sun rapidly disappeared into the landscape.
-It was such a beautiful moment.
-Before it got too dark, we continued the journey into the vast desert to our campsite to the tune of Moroccan music.
+It was a moment beautiful enough to freeze time, but before it got too dark, we continued the journey into the vast desert.